Extended-Thunder/send-later/index.md

 than one minute, you can tweak the Send Later configuration options to specify more exactly how often to check for scheduled messages:

-1. Open the Config Editor (open the Preferences window, click "Advanced", click the "General" tab, and click the "Config Editor..." button.
-2. Enter "extensions.sendlater3.checktimepref" in the Search box.
-3. Double click on the first displayed preference and change it to the frequency you want Send Later to check with, times 1000.
-For example, if you want it to check every 15 seconds, change it to 15000.
-4. Double click on the second displayed preference, the "is\_milliseconds" preference, to change it from false to true.
-5. Restart Thunderbird.
+1. Open the Send Later options page.
+2. Set your "Check every ... minutes" value to 0.
+3. Open the "Advanced configuration editor", and find the line with `"checkTimePref_isMilliseconds": false`.
+Change the value to `true`, and click the "Save" button at the bottom of the panel.
+3. Set the "Check every ..." option to whatever timeout you'd prefer, *this time in milliseconds rather than minutes* (note that the option label text will still say "minutes").

 Important notes:

 -   Setting the delay between scans too low could cause the add-on to become confused.
-Fifteen seconds is probably pretty safe.
-Five seconds may even be safe, though it's pushing it.
+Fifteen seconds (15000 ms) is probably pretty safe.
+Five seconds (5000 ms) may even be safe, though it's pushing it.
 Less than five seconds is probably a bad idea.
 -   Whatever check frequency you configure, a scheduled message could be sent up to that many seconds later than it was actually scheduled.